semaphoreci/artifact/README.md

 Artifacts can be stored on various hierarchical lavels of your CI/CD process.

+### Job

-- Job - when uploading artifacts this is deafult level.
+When uploading artifacts this is deafult level.
 Artifacts stored on this level can be inspected through the UI by joing to a job page in the UI.

 Upload artifact in job with `artifact` CLI: